PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: PeakWeather dataset

 \paragraph{Practical considerations for data use} One potential source of inconsistencies is sensor or station relocation, which---even in a carefully managed network like SwissMetNet---is sometimes necessary.
-To ensure transparency, PeakWeather also includes detailed metadata on all sensor relocations which, however, are generally minor: 95\% of displacements are under 139 meters, with an average of 104 meters.
-Moreover, these relocations affect only a minority of stations, up to 17 for relative sunshine duration, and fewer than 10 for most other parameters.
-Although the stations and data are quality controlled, it should be noted that artifacts may still be present (e.g., due to frozen anemometers), and that the temperature sensors at rain gauges can be of inferior quality, as they are intended primarily to discriminate between solid and liquid precipitation.
+To ensure transparency, PeakWeather also includes detailed metadata on all sensor relocations which, however, are generally minor: 95\% of displacements are under 110 meters, with an average of 97 meters.
+Although the stations and data are quality controlled, it should be noted that artifacts may still be present (e.g., due to frozen anemometers), and that the temperature sensors at rain gauges can be of inferior quality, as they are intended to discriminate between solid and liquid precipitation.

 \paragraph{Missing data} Missing data in PeakWeather stems from both temporary measurement gaps and the fact that not all 302 SwissMetNet stations are equipped with the same set of sensors.
 Sensor configurations also evolve due to operational requirements.
-To give an accurate overview, Table~\ref{tab:missing_values} presents the number of stations recording each variable at the start and end of the dataset (January 2017 and March 2025), along with missing value statistics computed only for stations that have measured each variable at some point.
+To give an accurate overview, Table~\ref{tab:missing_values} presents the number of stations recording each variable at the start and end of the dataset (January 2017 and October 2025), along with missing value statistics computed only for stations that have measured each variable at some point.
 Over the entire period, the overall proportion of missing data is approximately 3\%.
-Missing values are represented as NaNs and can be handled using built-in utilities (e.g., last value carried forward or zero-fill).
+Figure~\ref{fig:missing_values} in the appendix shows the sensor availability over time.
+Missing values are represented as NaNs and can be handled using built-in utilities (e.g., forward fill or zero-fill).
 A binary availability mask is also provided by PeakWeather, allowing users to easily identify and handle invalid observations at each time step, station, and variable level.